If Beauty Motivates Us, Do Unsightly People Discourage Us?

 Yes.
 And how?
 I know for a fact that one of her closest friends is trying to get in better shape for the sake of his children.
 You’d think that rub off on her, but no. Also, in today’s PC culture, are you kidding me?

 I once had another friend who asked me to help her lose weight.
 I told her that if she wants me to help her, I planned on taking it seriously.
-Routine is the key so I was going to push her to hit the gym no matter what else popped up in her life.
+Routine is the key so I was going to push her to hit the gym no matter what.
 This led to arguments and attitude from her.
 Once upon a time, a woman told you “no,” but you wouldn’t give up on her because you’re her friend and know it’ll pay off.
 Now, if a woman tells me “no”…I back off and maintain distance.

 The last thing I need is someone calling me into their office talking about, “Yeah, So and so said that you’re pressuring them to lose weight.
 That’s fat-shaming and we’ll have none of it here in my company.”